yakiro-nvg/unbindable/README.md

 Used in COMPASS architecture for debug.
 Basically, we need that to touch the application state and dispatch actions like a gentleman.
 My device is C++ based so we currently only support this language.
 At the remote site we could easily use standard RESTful clients to access these endpoints.
-The source code for bridges is in `bridge` folder.
+The source code for bridges is in `bridge` folder.g

 ![Store bridge](docs/imgs/bridge.png?raw=true "COMPASS store bridge")